Course Cheatsheet

 Net vs. Total Area

-- Net area (signed): \(\int_a^b f(x) \, dx\) (areas below x-axis are negative)
+- Net area (signed): \(\int_a^b f(x) \, dx\) – areas below x-axis count as negative

-- Total area (unsigned): \(\int_a^b |f(x)| \, dx\)
+- Total area (unsigned): \(\int_a^b |f(x)| \, dx\) – all areas are positive

 Area Problems